WordPress/openverse/documentation/ingestion_server/guides/upgrade.md

    - `audio`
    - `audio-filtered`

-   This information is useful, to know what index to use if a rollback is needed and to know what index to delete once the upgrade is complete.
+   This information is useful to know what index to use if a rollback is needed and to know what index to delete once the upgrade is complete.
 You can use [Elasticvue](https://elasticvue.com) for this.